marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 ## Setting State Correctly

 The state cannot be updated directly.
-In fact, if you attempt to do so before the component has initialized, it will not work and an error message will log to the console.
+In fact, if you attempt to do so after the component has initialized, it will not work and an error message will log to the console.

 ```js
 // Incorrect